SuperpowersCorp/longboye/README.md

 This should provide a relativel high degree of safety.
 If Longboye does detect an error it will abort all operations leaving the backup file in the same directory with a `.longboye.bak` extension.

-## TODOs

-- [ ] Bonus as/hiding/other collapses
-- [ ] Add 'modules' command for cleaning up module declarations
-- [ ] Add automatic and/or option for removal of trailing whitespace (per line)
-- [ ] Solicit Feedback
-- [ ] Clean up UX/ergonomics/polish.  eg. something better than "Processing file: ..."
-  - [ ] add -q to prevent output other than errors
-- [ ] Document any unfixed known issues
-  - [ ] Comment removal
-  - [ ] Cursor jumping around in emacs

 ## License